-- The subject-specific objectives: the professional goals related to knowledge, skills and understanding.
+- The subject-specific objectives: the professional goals

+related to knowledge, skills and understanding.
 There are subject-specific targets for nature and technology, ICT, history, geography, music, physical education, the arts, and humanities and society.
-The IPC learning objectives for children are based on developing knowledge, skills and understanding.
 Because knowledge, skills and understanding are three completely different development aspects, learning will also differ.
 The IPC activities are designed so that attention is paid to the diverse talents and skills of children.
 These goals are offered in different ways.
-For example, an educational trip is organised per theme, guest lecturers are invited, or workshops are offered.
+For example, we strive to organise educational trips for each theme, or invite guest lecturers for workshops.